GaneshJainarain/CarPricePredictionML/README.md

 The best way to think about hyper-parameters is like the settings of an algorithm that can be `adjusted` to optimize performance.

-While model parameters are learned during training — such as the slope and intercept in a linear regression — hyper-parameters must be set by the data scientist before training.
+While model parameters are learned during training — such as the slope and intercept in a linear regression — `hyper-parameters` must be set by the data scientist before training.

-In the case of a random forest, hyper-parameters include the number of decision trees in the forest and the number of features considered by each tree when splitting a node.
+In the case of a random forest, hyper-parameters include the `number of decision trees in the forest` and the `number of features considered by each tree when splitting a node`.
 (The parameters of a random forest are the variables and thresholds used to split each node learned during training).

 The best hyper-parameters are usually impossible to determine ahead of time, and tuning a model is where machine learning turns from a science into trial-and-error based engineering.